camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 description: Sync your Git repositories with Web Modeler.
 ---

-Organization owners can connect their Web Modeler projects to GitHub, allowing users to keep their Web Modeler, Desktop Modeler, and official version control projects synced.
-Once the basic integration is configured by an organization owner, project administrators and editors can use the built-in button to pull changes from GitHub, integrate contributions from Desktop Modeler users, and merge their own work.
+Organization owners and administrators can connect their Web Modeler projects to GitHub, allowing users to keep their Web Modeler, Desktop Modeler, and official version control projects synced.
+Once the basic integration is configured by an organization owner or organization administrator, project administrators and editors can use the built-in button to pull changes from GitHub, integrate contributions from Desktop Modeler users, and merge their own work.

 ## Connect to GitHub